 The way we think about work has drastically evolved over the past 10 years.
 Today, getting the job done means being able to take calls, respond to emails, collaborate with colleagues, collect data and access applications — in and away from the office.
 Entrepreneurs simply need tools that match an on-the-go workstyle and can’t be tethered to their desks if they want the business to scale as it thrives.
 Smartphones are indispensable for SMBs.
 Leveraged effectively, they can drive significant lifts in workforce productivity and job satisfaction.
 However, many smaller companies have not harnessed the potential of mobile, adopting a fragmented BYOD approach that makes it difficult to manage devices or deploy apps consistently across their teams.
 By taking a mobile-first approach to technology deployment, businesses can not only make their core mobile communications and collaboration capabilities more effective and integrated, but they can also introduce entirely new capabilities that drive greater workforce productivity.

-They say content is king, but when it comes to getting the most out of mobile, it’s still all about the apps.
-Identifying, deploying or developing the right mobile applications that can enable your teams to communicate, collaborate and track performance should be a big focus of your mobile-first strategy.
+Identifying, deploying or developing the right mobile applications that enable your teams to communicate, collaborate and track performance should be a major focus of your mobile-first strategy.
 Today, virtually all of the core desktop productivity applications have powerful mobile versions — from Microsoft Office 365, to G Suite to line-of-business applications like Salesforce.
 Make sure your team has full access.
 Messaging, collaboration and file-sharing applications are also hugely beneficial.
 It’s highly likely your team is already using one or more on an “unofficial” basis.
 Getting everyone on the same platform (and ensuring that it is secure) will help break down barriers and boost knowledge sharing.
 Canvasing the team to find out what they currently use and what capabilities they need is a great starting point.
 Lastly, find opportunities to innovate.
 Take a look at the existing tasks and workflows that are slowing your team down.
 It’s very likely that mobile can help.
 In fact, there’s probably already an app for it.

 When you consider just how much you and your team rely on their smartphone, it’s important to make sure they have a device that doesn’t slow them down.
-In today’s competitive market, 24/7 availability is a must — a single missed opportunity could potentially make or break the business.
-It makes sound economic sense to invest in a smartphone that maximizes your productivity.
-For employees that need to work from anywhere, unique features like the S Pen on our Galaxy Note series enable users to take notes, annotate documents, convert handwriting, smart select and send images and more, so you can capture ideas whenever the inspiration strikes.
+In today’s competitive market, 24/7 availability is a must — a single missed opportunity could make or break the business.
+It makes economic sense to invest in a smartphone that maximizes your productivity.
 Screen size matters too.
 With extra screen real estate, you can master multitasking, allowing you to hold a call, search for information and then grab and send screenshots, all while still on the line.
 Lastly, a powerful smartphone can actually replace the PC for many mobile workers, eliminating the need to purchase and manage laptops or desktops that rarely get used.
 When you do need a desktop, you can connect your Galaxy smartphone to a monitor, keyboard and mouse through Samsung DeX.